Nick Jonas’ Future Mother-In-Law Has These Choice Words For Him

 Nick Jonas fans are going to be pretty surprised when they hear what his future mother-in-law had to say about him!

-The “Levels” singer seems to have passed the ultimate test following his and fiance Priyanka Chopra’s recent visit to India where his family and Chopra’s met for the first time following their surprise engagement, as reported by People Magazine.
+The “Levels” singer seems to have passed the ultimate test following his and fiancée Priyanka Chopra’s recent visit to India where his family and Chopra’s met for the first time following their surprise engagement, as reported by People Magazine.

 The singer’s future mother-in-law Madhu Chopra raved about Jonas in a recent interview following the couple’s lavish engagement party in India.